Rajagopalr3/CustomEditText/README.md

 # Usage
 To add CustomEditText into your project, import .aar as module or add through to gradle.

-Add it in your app build.gradle at the end of repositories if not present in gradle file:

 ```

 # Gradle Depedencies :